by Justin Williams

 The Clockmaker inhaled deeply and smiled. ”Let’s make our way to the baker next.”

 We weaved in and out of the crowd as the Clockmaker made a few more purchases, handing me more and more to carry as we went.
-The baker was arranging a display of long and narrow loaves as we stepped through the open doorway.
+The baker stood arranging a display of long and narrow loaves as we stepped through the open doorway.

 ”A gift,” said the Clockmaker. ”For years of kindness.”